leonore/deep-learning-for-immune-cells/timelog.md

 - *1 hour* Reading about t-sne and writing down notes for dissertation
 - *1 hour* Following tutorials on PCA, t-sne, UMAP to get baseline performance with digit dataset
 - *3.5 hours* Moving whole datasets from OneDrive for local processing

+### 8 November 2019
+- *2 hours* Listening to a lecture about convolutional neural networks and autoencoders, and PyTorch
+- *0.5 hour* Reflecting on best way to get all labels parsed from filenames

+### 9 November 2019
+- *1 hour* Rewriting and testing function to read filenames into labels for 3 CKXX datasets